ajanauskas/pronto-swiftlint/README.md

 `PRONTO_SWIFTLINT_PATH=/usr/very/hidden/bin/swiftlint pronto run --index`

 This runner requires `json` formatter to be set.
-You can do it by modifying `.swiftlint.yml` in directly pronto is run:
+You can do it by modifying `.swiftlint.yml` in directory pronto is run:

 ```yaml
 disabled_rules: # rule identifiers to exclude from running